tjomson/oml/README.md

 - `duckdb` is the binary for the duckdb shell with the extension code automatically loaded.
 - `unittest` is the test runner of duckdb.
 Again, the extension is already linked into the binary.
 - `oml.duckdb_extension` is the loadable binary as it would be distributed.

-**Note from tjoms:**

-It was necessary to install perl `sudo dnf install perl` to make vcpkg happy.

-Also, I had to run make as sudo

-To build for debugging, it was necessary to

-`sudo dnf install libasan libubsan`

-To build for debugging, run make with sudo and singlethreaded, otherwise it runs out of memory.

-To enable debugging in Clion:
-- Set build target to `../build/debug`
-- Edit the configuration to point to the binary in /build/debug
-- Check the box `Run with root priviledges`

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.